 “Human resources needs to be strategic, not just transactional and operational,” said Kimi Sokhi, senior manager of engagement & wellness, HR workforce & volunteers at Expo 2020.
 When organizations focus on efficiency, employees can be asked to do the work of more than one person and feel increasing pressure to boost productivity.
 Yet, research tells us more than one-third of people in the world’s largest economies are disengaged at work (Steelcase Global Report: Engagement and the Global Workplace).
 Human resources leaders asked: What if instead of applying more pressure, we could improve engagement?

 For Expo 2020, an opportunity to address employee engagement arose when they decided to change locations.
 “We have a new building we’re moving into soon.
 I made sure to be part of the discussion when leadership, facilities and real estate were talking about the physical space,” said Sokhi.
 Procurement looks at the commercial aspect of the space, she says.
 Real estate focuses on getting the most use out of the area.
-Human resources, she emphasizes, gives a voice to the wellbeing of employees — the need for ergonomics, standing desks and collaborative areas for building relationships.
+Human resources, she emphasizes, gives a voice to the wellbeing of employees — the need for ergonomics, sit-to-stand workstations and collaborative areas for building relationships.

 “We don’t want to make changes to the space or simply add more workstations without considering the impact on the people working there,” says Karin Vidic, Steelcase human resources director for Europe, the Middle East and Africa (EMEA).
 “We have to consider the company’s plans.
 Does the space need to be flexible to accommodate a change in workforce?
 Do people need to be at individual desks all day?
 Or is a more flexible, mobile space better suited to the ways people are working?
 When all the factors are considered, it can be a win-win for everyone.”